15 Most Beautiful Coastal Walks in Sydney

 Views from Dobroyd Head

-The Spit to Manly Coastal Walk is a beautiful 10 km walking trail, featuring secluded Sydney Harbour beaches, scenic bushland, picturesque bays, and panoramic lookout points.
+The Spit Bridge to Manly Walk is a stunning 10 km trail featuring secluded Sydney Harbour beaches, lush bushland, picturesque bays, and breathtaking lookout points.

-The track forms part of the iconic 20 km Manly Scenic Walkway, which goes from the Spit Bridge to Manly Beach, followed by the Manly North Head circuit walk.
+This track is part of the iconic 20 km Manly Scenic Walkway, which begins at the Spit Bridge and continues to Manly Beach, followed by the Manly North Head Walk.

-For the best views along the Spit to Manly Walk, head to the Crater Cove and Arabanoo lookout points at Dobroyd Head, offering incredible views of Sydney Harbour, North Head, and South Head.
+For the best views along the Spit to Manly Walk, be sure to visit the Crater Cove and Arabanoo lookout points at Dobroyd Head.
+These spots offer incredible views of Sydney Harbour, North Head, and South Head.

 Walk stats: